 This account starts with the heavens and earth in existence.
 But the land is described as uncultivated.
 Shrubs and plants are not growing because there is no rain, and there is no one to cultivate the land.
-While this might be taken to mean that there was no vegetation at all, it seems better to be to see it as simply there being no land under cultivation.
+While this might be taken to mean that there was no vegetation at all, it seems better to be to see it as simply saying there is no land under cultivation.
 There were no gardens, orchards, or vineyards since there was no one to plant and care for them.

 God formed man out of the dirt and breathed into him the breath of life.
 And the man because a living being (nepeš: breath).
 God had already planted a garden in the land of Eden (ʽēden: paradise, delight).
-And, after the man is formed, he is placed into the garden.
-This garden is filled with fruit trees as well as two special trees in the center of the garden: the tree of the knowledge of good and evil; and the tree of life.
-A river waters the garden and, after leaving the garden, it divides into four rivers.
-The man is placed into the garden essentially as the gardener and given permission to eat from any tree other than the tree of knowledge.
+And, after the man was formed, he was placed in the garden.
+This garden was filled with fruit trees as well as two special trees in the center of the garden: the tree of the knowledge of good and evil; and the tree of life.
+A river watered the garden and, after leaving the garden, divided into four rivers.
+The man was placed into the garden essentially as the gardener and given permission to eat from any tree other than the tree of knowledge.
 Eating from that tree would be certain death.

 God then determined that man needed a companion.
 So he created all of the animals and brought them to Adam so he could name them.
 But no suitable companion was found for the man.
 So he put him into a deep sleep, removed a rib, and used it to form a woman.
 God then presented her to the man, a suitable helper.
 And they were naked and unashamed.

 A Living Soul